thomas051083/psd-psw/_pswlf-2020/6-whats-next.md

 #### <font color="orange"><b>Boost Your Upskilling with Union Membership!</b></font><br>
 Get more bang for your buck with the AUPE membership!<br>

 AUPE is the largest public sector union in Singapore, representing employees in more than 50 ministries, statutory boards and organs of state.
-AUPE members enjoy an extensive range of benefits, ranging from training subsidies, welfare benefits to lifestyle privileges.<br><br>
+AUPE members enjoy an extensive range of benefits, ranging from training subsidies, welfare benefits to lifestyle privileges.<br>

 As a union member, you can claim up to $250 or $500 per year with the Union Training Assistance Programme (UTAP) to defray your course fees.
-There are more than 3000 supported courses under UTAP, including selected courses offered by the Civil Service College.<br><br>
+There are more than 3000 supported courses under UTAP, including selected courses offered by the Civil Service College.<br>

-For more information about UTAP, please visit <a href="https://www.skillsupgrade.ntuc.org.sg">www.skillsupgrade.ntuc.org.sg</a>.<br><br>
+For more information about UTAP, please visit <a href="https://www.skillsupgrade.ntuc.org.sg">www.skillsupgrade.ntuc.org.sg</a>.<br>

-For more information about AUPE and how to apply, please visit <a href="https://www.ntuc.org.sg/wps/portal/aupe/home/beamember/membership/membershipdetails?WCM_GLOBAL_CONTEXT=/unions_content_library/aupe/home/be+a+member/membership/8e581bab-a05c-4d34-a560-d5b4166ecfcb"> AUPE Membership Guide</a>.<br><br>
+For more information about AUPE and how to apply, please visit <a href="https://www.ntuc.org.sg/wps/portal/aupe/home/beamember/membership/membershipdetails?WCM_GLOBAL_CONTEXT=/unions_content_library/aupe/home/be+a+member/membership/8e581bab-a05c-4d34-a560-d5b4166ecfcb"> AUPE Membership Guide</a>.<br>

 To sign up for AUPE membership:<br>
-∙ Apply <a href="https://www.ntuc.org.sg/wps/portal/aupe/home/signupform"> online</a>; or <br>
+∙ Apply <a href="https://www.ntuc.org.sg/wps/portal/aupe/home/signupform">online</a>; or <br>
-∙ Download the <a href="https://www.ntuc.org.sg/wps/wcm/connect/54a0e52e-c86b-4d2f-ac92-97758d36e1ec/AUPE++Membership+Application+Form+(1Sep2019).pdf?MOD=AJPERES">form</a>, complete and post it to us.<br><br>
+∙ Download the <a href="https://www.ntuc.org.sg/wps/wcm/connect/54a0e52e-c86b-4d2f-ac92-97758d36e1ec/AUPE++Membership+Application+Form+(1Sep2019).pdf?MOD=AJPERES">form</a>, complete and post it to us.<br>

 Agencies who are interested to conduct customised re-employment and growth mindset programmes or to curate other suitable programmes can contact AUPE (<a href="mailto:yanli_ng@aupe.org.sg">yanli_ng@aupe.org.sg</a>) too.<br>